What face masks protect against the coronavirus wuhan flu?

 Where to buy surgical face mask in Singapore now?

 You can buy 1 box of surgical mask at Daiso for $2, however, they are restricting purchases to 1 box per person.

 Most pharmacies, stores, and supermarkets have limited stock of surgical masks.
 You are expected to queue up for a long time to buy these masks.

 Unfortunately, stocks are currently sold out, do like and follow https://facebook.com/seniorcareshop for latest updates on stock availability.
 We have also consolidated hand sanitizer, thermometers and other important disease prevention kits in this anti-virus webpage.

 Where can I collect surgical face masks from the government?

-If you want to know where to collect your surgical face masks, please visit https://www.maskgowhere.gov.sg/
+Although the face mask collection by the government has ended, there are future rounds if the crisis continues.
+If you want to know where to collect your surgical face masks, please do visit https://www.maskgowhere.gov.sg/

 Here is a live active map of the areas in Singapore where victims caught their virus. https://sgwuhan.xose.net/